Compositor-agnostic EDID parsing and screen-ID construction. More...

 | QString | buildScreenBaseId (const QString &manufacturer, const QString &model, const QString &serialNumber, const QString &connectorName) |

-| Build a base ID from raw EDID fields with sysfs serial fallback. | |
+| Build a base ID from raw EDID fields, sysfs serial authoritative. | |

 Compositor-agnostic EDID parsing and screen-ID construction.